-Here we take a look at some of those ETFs.
+Here we take a look at some of this year’s highest-flying ETFs.

-Each of these funds touches on next-generation technologies like genomics, fintech, autonomous tech, robotics and cloud computing.
+Each of these funds touches on next-generation technologies like fintech, autonomous tech, robotics and cloud computing.

 Many of these themes have worked extremely well this year in the pandemic environment, and ARK’s ETFs were positioned perfectly to take advantage of them.